vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 is invoked on the other side of the channel.
 If the load is targeting an iframe, the iframe's parent pipeline is notified that the document changed.
 Then, [`change_session_history`](https://github.com/servo/servo/blob/9d52fb88abf3843c7db338120e9f518a1834f80f/components/constellation/constellation.rs#L3092) is invoked.
-If the currently focused pipeline is the same as, or the child `change_session_history` of the one where the load is occurring, the focused pipeline is changed to the one which is loading the page.
+If the currently focused pipeline is the same as, or the child of the one where the load is occurring, the focused pipeline is changed to the one which is loading the page.

 #### a) New browsing context